tomasstolker/pycrires/README.rst

 Attribution
 -----------

-Please cite `Stolker & Landman, 2023, ascl: 3541 <https://ascl.net/code/v/3541>`_ when *pycrires* is used in a publication and Landman et al. (in prep.) specifically when using the dedicated routines for spatially-resolved sources.
+Please cite `Stolker & Landman (2023) <https://ui.adsabs.harvard.edu/abs/2023ascl.soft07040S/abstract>`_ when *pycrires* is used in a publication and Landman et al. (in prep.) specifically when using the dedicated routines for spatially-resolved sources.

 Contributing
 ------------